Sir Archibald Dickson

 From 1786-9 he commanded the guard-ship Goliath 74 at Portsmouth, being present at the Kings Naval Review at Plymouth on 18 December 1789, and during the Spanish Armament of 1790 commissioned the new Captain 74 for service in the Channel, paying her off in August.

-Dickson recommissioned the Egmont 74 in January 1793, serving under the orders of Rear-Admiral John Gell when taking the East India trade out to Cape Finisterre in April 1793, off which coast the squadron cruised thereafter and during which time he earned a healthy prize sum following the capture of the St. Jago.
+Dickson recommissioned the Egmont 74 in January 1793, serving under the orders of Rear-Admiral John Gell when taking the East India trade out to Cape Finisterre in April 1793, off which coast the squadron cruised, and he reportedly earned a healthy prize sum of £56,000, or £8m in today’s money, following the capture on 14 April of the French privateer General Dumourier and her prize, the Spanish register ship St. Jago.
 He was present at the occupation of Toulon from 27 August 1793, and participated in the attack on Mortello Bay on 8 February 1794, and the reduction of Corsica in the same year.

 He was advanced to flag rank on 12 April 1794, was promoted vice-admiral on 1 June 1795, and flew his flag at Great Yarmouth and in command of a division of the North Sea aboard the Veteran 64, Captain James Mosse, from June 1798 into the following year.
 He briefly had his flag aboard the Monmouth 64, Captain Robert Deans, at the beginning of 1799, and on 19 March transferred to the Monarch, Captain Archibald Dickson, shortly afterwards moving it to the Veteran 64 with that officer.